 2 Tbsp mayonnaise

 6 Tbsp butter

 12 oz Diet Coke

 Yesterday we went to a friend’s house for dinner – spaghetti and meat sauce, garlic bread, salad.
 It all smelled amazing.
-I brought my snickerdoodle crepes (recipe tomorrow) in a container and ate them instead.
-I did have some diet soda while there, which felt like a treat and is technically legal on the fast (though I’ve mostly given up diet soda because it’s just not good for you.)
+I brought my Keto Egg Fast Snickerdoodle Crepes in a container and ate them instead.
+I did have some diet soda while there, which felt like a treat and is technically legal on the keto egg fast (though I’ve mostly given up diet soda because it’s just not good for you.)

-Socializing while on an egg fast or other restrictive diet like this is much harder than when staying at home, but it’s not impossible if you plan accordingly.
+Socializing while on an the keto egg fast or other restrictive diets like this is much harder than when staying at home, but it’s not impossible if you plan accordingly.
 I had a great time and managed to stay on plan – success!

-A super simple deviled egg recipe that is perfectly suited to the egg fast, keto, lchf, low carb, and Atkins diet.
+A super simple Keto Egg Fast deviled eggs recipe that is perfectly suited to the egg fast, keto, lchf, low carb, and Atkins diet.

 - Yield: 6 servings

 - Category: Egg Fast Recipe

 - Place eggs in a medium saucepan and cover with cold water.